adityakahb/amegmen/README.md

 # AMegMen
 AMegMen (Accessible MegaMenu) is an Keyboard accessible, jQuery-free and Framework-free MegaMenu plugin which is fully responsive, and supports multiple levels.

 ## Demo
 [https://adityakahb.github.io/amegmen](https://adityakahb.github.io/amegmen/)

 ## Features

-- Written in Vanilla Javascript
+- Available in Vanilla Javascript and CommonJS module
 - Framework-free
 - Can be navigated through Tab Key
 - Supports 3 levels